wilberquito/election-clustering/README.md

 ### learner.py

-Since we decided to use the K-means algorithm, we import it from the *sklearn.cluster* library, along with learner, math, matplotlib, numpy, pandas, and sklearn.decomposition libraries.
+Since we decided to use the K-means algorithm, we import it from the *sklearn.cluster* library, along with other libraries to transform and explore the data.

 The script expects to find a file named *training.csv* which should have the samples to clusterize.
 ```
 training_csv = './training.csv'
 ```
-Before finding the optimal number of clusters, our script reads the data set as a *data frame*, and it will drop all the rows that contain N/A.
+Before finding the optimal number of clusters, our script reads the data set as a *data frame*, and then it drops all the rows that contain N/A.

 Taking into consideration that our training data comes from the voters turnout, we decided to transform the total population into all the people that didn't vote, and then to normalize the data to standardize it, and reduce data redundancy and improve protect the model's integrity.